Chapter 1 - Chapter 2 - Chapter 3 - Chapter 4 - Chapter 5 - Chapter 6 - Chapter 7

 Glancing over at him, the human smiled and said, "Protecting you."

 The other Werelupes joined in, a cacophony of howls scattering off stone walls and filling the air.
-It made Terra’s bones rattle, but she stood her ground.
-Being stuck with Werelupes would be worth it if she knew her family was safe.
+It made Terra’s bones rattle, but she stood her ground, at peace with the fact at at least now her family would be safe.
 Pharazon sidled next to her and grabbed her other hand, clinging to it like a lifeline, and she gave his paws a squeeze.

 “And welcome to the family,” Terra said.